Jianchu/generic-type-inference-solver/README.md

 ---------------

 After the second step of Building, a `dataflowexample` directory will be placed under `$JSR308`.
-This is a sample project that is annotated with
-@Dataflow annotations, and you can play around with it: type check, type infer, insert the inferred annotations to source code, visualize the control flow graph, etc.
+This is a sample project that is annotated without any @Dataflow annotations, so you can play around with it: type check, type infer, insert the inferred annotations to source code, visualize the control flow graph, etc.

 Here are some instructions that shows how to do these tasks with